throwway120385 a year ago

 smart homeless "detterrent" system. it uses a government database to determine net worth, if too poor for the neighboorhood the system activates sprinklers

-• makeitdouble 2 hours ago
+• makeitdouble a year ago

 That's already the premise of gated communities, now that gates can be remotely controlled.